shreyask3107/shreyask3107.github.io/research.md

+---
+layout: page
-## Few of the Research Problems I am currently interested in:
+title: Few of the Research Problems I am currently interested in:
+---

 * **Transparent Reinforcement Learning:** Deep Reinforcement Learning(RL) is a powerful technique to train agents to carry out specific tasks.
 But we still do not know why an agent takes a bad action due to the non-interpretability of deep neural networks.
 Some recent works have been carried out on making RL agents' actions interpretable like [Object Sensitive Deep Reinforcement Learning by Li et al.](https://arxiv.org/abs/1809.06064).